INM-6/python-odmltables/doc/install.rst

 Dependencies
 ------------

-The following packages are required to use python-odmltables:
+The following packages are required to use odMLtables:

 .. include:: ../requirements.txt

 Download
 --------

-The latest version of python-odmltables is available on [GitHub] (https://github.com/INM-6/python-odmltables).
-You can either use git and download python-odmltables directly under Linux using::
+The latest version of odMLtables is available on [GitHub] (https://github.com/INM-6/python-odmltables).
+You can either use git and download odMLtables directly under Linux using::

     cd /home/usr/toolbox/
     git clone https://github.com/INM-6/python-odmltables.git

-or alternatively download python-odmltables as ZIP file and unzip it to a folder.
+or alternatively download odMLtables as ZIP file and unzip it to a folder.

 Installation